-If we identify additional unmet needs for a pupil that does not require intervention by social workers, then in the first instance it may be beneficial to speak to the casework consultant linked to our community hub.
+- If we identify additional unmet needs for a pupil that does not require intervention by social workers, then in the first instance it may be beneficial to speak to the casework consultant linked to our community hub.
 They can advise us whether family support may be required, this may help us to understand what support we can offer if we complete an Early Support Assessment (ESA).
-The Early Support Assessment should be a tool in its own right and not a referral mechanism.

-For pupils, whose needs and circumstances make them more vulnerable, a coordinated multidisciplinary approach is usually best, based on an Early Support Assessment, with a Lead Practitioner to work closely with the child and family to ensure they receive the right support.
+The Early Support Assessment is a tool and not a referral mechanism. - For pupils, whose needs and circumstances make them more vulnerable, a coordinated multidisciplinary approach is usually best, based on an Early Support Assessment, with a Lead Practitioner to work closely with the child and family to ensure they receive the right support.